MEET OUR TEAM

 Creator and Producer

 Hi!
-I’m Josh Proctor, the creator and main host of the Life on Side B podcast.
-Since I was little, I knew I was gay and have been passionate ever since then to better understand how faith and sexuality intersect.
+I’m Josh (he/him).
+I started Life on Side B in 2019 as a space for honest conversation and real questions about being LGBT+/SSA and Christian.
+Since I was little, I knew I was queer and have been passionate ever since then to better understand how faith and sexuality intersect.
 My journey with faith and sexuality has been a long one that has taken me a lot of places, and now I have been pursuing a life of celibacy for multiple years.

 Learn more about Henry in this episode: